Straight to the Point

 - Foam settings: Stir only, latte and cappuccino whisk attachments

 What we liked: This model had a simple interface and only four settings: cold foam, warm latte foam, warm cappuccino foam, and hot milk.
-We thought it did a good job differentiating between latte and cappuccino foam, and it consistently hit 145ºF for its warm settings and 165ºF for its hot settings.
+It did a good job differentiating between latte and cappuccino foam, and it consistently hit 145ºF for its warm setting and 165ºF for its hot setting.
 It made a solid cold foam, too.
-If you’re looking for a basic milk frother at a low price, this is a great option.
+If you’re looking for a basic milk frother at a low price, we recommend this one.

 What we didn’t like: We wish it had more settings and a bigger capacity, but at this price, we think it covers its bases well.